- This event has passed.

 April 25, 2018 @ 8:00 am - 10:00 am

-We are honoured that National Gallery curator, Bart Cornelis, will lead us through Tacita Dean’s "Landscape" exhibition at the National Gallery before the gallery is open to the public.
-This exhibition is one of three London locations collaborating in showing multiple facet's of Dean’s work this Spring, and shows Dean both as artist and curator.
+We are delighted that National Gallery curator, Bart Cornelis, will lead us through Tacita Dean’s exhibition at the National Gallery before the gallery opens to the public.
+This exhibition is one of three London locations collaborating in showing multiple facets of Dean’s work this spring, showcasing Dean’s talents as both an artist and a curator.

-8.45am – doors open, giving time for you to drop off any coats at the cloakroom
+8:45 am – Gallery doors open, giving time for you to drop off coats at the cloakroom.

-9am – Bart to lead a tour of the exhibition
+9 am – Bart Cornelis leads a tour of the exhibition.

-10am – the Gallery opens to the public, we are welcome to stay
+10 am – The Gallery opens to the public but we are welcome to stay.

 Some of us will continue on a tour through Dean’s Portrait exhibition at the NPG, led by Millie Print, Coordinator and Curatorial Associate for the Young Masters Art Prize (Cynthia Corbett Gallery) who will provide an introduction to the work.
 Please do join us if time allows.